 Overseas Travel Guidance For Patients

-Question: Can I go to my GP for travel advice?
+Question: Can I go to my Surgery for travel advice?

-Answer: Yes, you can obtain travel advice from your GP which may include advice on immunisations and malaria prophylaxis.
-You can also get travel advice from a community pharmacist.
+Answer: Yes, you can obtain travel advice from your Nurse at your GP Surgery which may include advice on immunisations and malaria prophylaxis,however you are required to complete a travel form first You can also get travel advice from a community pharmacist.

 Question: Can I get medication for malaria prophylaxis on the NHS?